 13 spots to fill up on chicken tikka, chaats, dosas, and more

 Saffron Indian Kitchen

 Outside of the city, Saffron has restaurants in Bala Cynwyd, Wayne, and Ambler.
-Each location is bright and pleasant, making it a good date night spot to share dishes like chicken tikka masala, saag paneer, and tandoori lamb chops.
+Each location is bright and pleasant, and they are good date night spots to share dishes like chicken tikka masala, saag paneer, and tandoori lamb chops.